proycon/homepage/content/posts/_index.md

 # Posts

-Sometimes I write an article on something, these are my blog posts
+Sometimes I write an article on something, these are my blog posts.
+I also post my music videos here.